apayne185/CompProgramming-2-Project-/README.md

 future updates/comments

 Within Code
    - we need basic error handling for catching issues in recipemanager.cpp.
-If something fails in this file, we need to know where and if it was failing due to an external .h file
+If something fails in this file, we need to know where and if it was failing due to an external .h file --> Talines group, except for RecipeManager.cpp
    - be mindful of your automatically generated files for macos/vscode/clang.
 Check which ones should be in gitignore
    - leave VC to github commits.
 No more repeat files.
 This will not work on CMake or in general (no 200 line commits)
-   - Working polyphirsm
+   - Working polyphirsm  --> Anna
    - Casting - which is converting data types? why would this be essential? (you originally said casking but thats not a c programming term to my knowledge)
-   - Memory management (& rule of 3 and 5 - handles memory leaks, dangling pointers, efficient transfers)
+   - Memory management (& rule of 3 and 5 - handles memory leaks, dangling pointers, efficient transfers, smart pointers) --> Makenna
-   - Performance (benchmarks/timers to analyze)
+   - Performance (benchmarks/timers to analyze) --> ?

 Within Documentation
    - UML - diagrams
       - structural diagrams (class, components, deployment diagrams)
       - behavioral diagrams (use cases, sequence interactions, activity diagrams)
-   - Performance Analysis
+   - Performance Analysis --> ?
    - Challenges